aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

 THIS ADDON IS FOR VUE EXPLOIT 1.4 and 1.5.

 Downloading the .7zip file in the main repo works with 1.5.
+Added images may cause issues this is untested as I dont have access to 1.5 as this time.

 using the release will work with 1.4(Untested for compatibility issues May work fine on both).